Solar energy facts and myths. We have all heard of them but how many of us believe them?

 The UK government has pledged a significant amount of funding, including £177 million, in order to bring the cost of solar energy technology down.
 Eventually, this will feed through to end customers who will then benefit from making savings.
 Innovative feed-in tariffs provide a further incentive.
 Solar installations can earn money whilst helping to reduce energy costs.

 There are still people out there who believe it is a hoax.
 Despite this, scientists are proving that climate change is down to human activity.
-As 97% of climate scientists believe this, then there is no way that global warming is a hoax9.
+As 97% of climate scientists believe this, then there is no way that global warming is a hoax8.

 So, those people who think that solar energy is pointless should think differently.
 These scientists are experts in their fields.
 Therefore, we should take action to counteract global warming.

 In fact, solar energy is now more accessible than ever before.
-Community solar projects are on the rise with businesses and homeowners taking advantage of it.
+Community solar projects are on the rise with businesses and homeowners taking advantage of them.
 There are also some excellent examples of schools using solar energy.

 Everyone associates solar energy with the sun.
 While this is true, they still work and harness sunlight when the weather is cloudy.
-We can rely on solar energy all year round5, even when it snows.
+We can rely on solar energy all year round3, even when it snows.

 Solar energy is an extremely reliable source of energy.
 Energy production might drop slightly with less sun however they will continue to operate.